margaretmf/margaretmf.github.io/vocabulary.md

 * To have in or be able to bring to one's mind in awareness
 * To have an image in your mind of a person, a place, or something that happened or was said in the past

 Something exists in consciousness.
 The image in mind has not been consciously considered for a while.
-It returns to consciousness to be thought about and aware of.
+It returns to consciousness to be thought about and aware of

 ## Perspective: ##
 * The interrelation in which a subject or its parts are mentally viewed